-The acquisition of the petrol stations and interests in the SNG Holdings Ltd. group, TGK-8 and Geoilbent did not have a material impact on the Group's consolidated operations for the periods ended June 30, 2008 and 2007.
+The acquisition of the petrol stations and interests in the Akpet group, the SNG Holdings Ltd. group, TGK-8 and Geoilbent did not have a material impact on the Group's consolidated operations for the periods ended September 30, 2008 and 2007.
 Therefore, no pro-forma income statement information has been provided.